 In conclusion, my view is that advertisements could create needs which are unreal, therefore, increase company sales.

-The tables below give information about sales of fairtrade labeled coffee and bananas in 1999 and 2004 in five European countries.
+The tables below give information about sales of Fairtrade"-labelled coffee and bananas in 1999 and 2004 in five European countries.
+Summarize the information by selecting and reporting the main features and make comparisons where relevant.

 The tables below give information about sales o f Fairtrade* - labelled coffee and bananas in 1999 and 2004 in five European countries.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The graphs below show data on Australian trades with three other countries.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The tables below give information about sales of Fairtrade*- labelled coffee and bananas in 1999 and 2004 in five European countries.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

 The tables below give information about sales of Fairtrade*-labelled tea and pineapples in 2010 and 2015 in five European countries.